revl/svn_replay/README.md

   `PathMapping` configuration section.

-- The employed path mapping scheme is not flexible enough to describe arbitrary repository restructuring, but the desired effect can sometimes be achieved by applying a chain of `svn_replay` transformations.
+- The employed path mapping scheme is not flexible enough to describe arbitrary repository restructuring.
+However, the desired effect can sometimes be achieved by applying a chain of `svn_replay` transformations.

 Disclaimer
 ==========